Posted January 30, 2025 in Telehealth

 Reports of all injury triage calls, the nurse’s recommendations and other details are available to you as soon as the call is completed.

-Having an injury triage program will benefit your workers and your business in a variety of ways.
+Having a nurse triage program will benefit your workers and your business in a variety of ways.

 Having an injury triage line available for injured workers also holds many benefits for you as an employer.